scrabbletank/farhome-rules/eberron.md

 The range of the spell is increased by 1 for every level cast above 3rd.

 When casted at level 7 or above, all attacks may re-roll 2 defense dice.

+### 5th Level

+#### Gate of the Old Gods
+*5th level*

+- **Casting Time:** 10 minutes
+- **Range:** 2
+- **Duration:** 2 minutes

+You focus on an ancient ritual that summons the energies from a site of power to form a gate to another site of power that you have been to before.
+Make a spellcasting roll, adding a bad die for every 100 miles of travel.
+On success, a portal opens for the duration that instantly connects you to the other site of power.

+For each level cast above 5th, add a superior die to the spellcasting roll.

+#### Hemoplague
+*5th level*

+- **Casting Time:** 9 AP
+- **Range:** 6
+- **Duration:** 1 minute, concentration

+You cause a targets blood to absorb a virulent plague through their open wounds.
+The target must make a stamina save against your spellcasting modifier.
+On failure, the target starts absorbing the virus.
+For every wound of damage done to the creature, the creature takes another wound of damage up to a maximum of 6 wounds caused by the plague.

+The caster must remain in range of the target and concentrating for the plague to accumulate.

+For each level cast above 5th, the maximum number of wounds increases by 2.

 ### 8th Level